 STL is a versatile and robust method for decomposing time series.
 STL is an acronym for “Seasonal and Trend decomposition using Loess”, while Loess is a method for estimating nonlinear relationships.
-The STL method was developed by Cleveland, Cleveland, McRae, & Terpenning (1990).
+The STL method was developed by R. B. Cleveland, Cleveland, McRae, & Terpenning (1990).

 STL has several advantages over the classical, SEATS and X11 decomposition methods: